dylanleclair/word-games/README.md

 At the end, I merged (SHA: a01b260f) changes 3-6 to the main branch.

 All that's left is a bit of housekeeping - specifically, making the formatting of this readme a lot nicer (SHAs: 651b0ce, 1569517) and commenting all my code (SHA: add2fe1).

+To play my games, you simply have to run the jar file at the root of my repository.

+If on Windows, you can do this by double clicking the start.bat file.
+Otherwise, run as a normal jar file.